It's time you knew. Your husband and I, we have been... nevermind.

 Her voice rang with pleasure at my presence.
 "We are."

 She felt nothing for the gravity of my statement.
 Bereft of shadows to hide in, I cowered behind her back.
-"No. I ... um, I've a confession to make."
+"No. I ... heh.
+I've a confession to make."

 "What are you worried about?"
 She motioned me forward.
 "I would never judge you."

 "This is hard.
-I am a thief, born and bred: what I can take belongs to me.
+I am a thief, born and bred: what I can take, belongs to me.
 This..."
-I swallowed, trying to find softer words, or more strength. "...not mine."
+I swallowed, trying to find lighter words or more strength.
+I shrugged. "...not mine."

 She kept looking forward, aware of my skittishness.
 "If it's mine to give, it's yours.
 You already know that."

-I kicked at the rocks, burning to get in a fight, to throw someone across the room, take a beating, anything but this.
+Burning to get in a fight, I kicked at the rocks, aching to throw someone across the room, take a beating—anything but this.
 "No, wait.
 You don't understand.
 This outweighs everything else I've ever taken."
-I dragged a breath, and sighed.
 I could never make her understand.
+I dragged a breath and sighed.